 It’s never too early to start thinking about what you want out of an acquisition deal, so you can start gearing up for an ideal exit.

-What We Look for in an Acquisition
+What Thrasio looks for in an acquisition

 You’ve heard Ken Kubec talk about our acquisition criteria before on podcasts, at events, and we’ve written about it here.
 FBA businesses that fit that formula are companies we’d like to take a look at regardless.
 However, if you want to make more on your multiple, the benchmarks get a little steeper.